OskarsKoleda/final-photo-slider-project/README.md

 ## Getting Started

-Follow the instructions to run this project on your local machine
+Follow the instructions to run this project on your local machine.

 ### Prerequisites